-• None

-- Support for Django 1.7 is removed, and Django 1.8 or newer is required. - Change signature of RegistrationProfileManager.activate_user. site is now a required positional argument.
-See #244.
+• Support for Django 1.7 is removed, and Django 1.8 or newer is required.

-• Remove unnecessary RequestPassingFormView.
+• Remove unnecessary \RequestPassingFormView.
 See #56.
 Please ensure that you update any subclassed views to reference self.request instead of accepting request as an argument.

 • Django 1.7 or newer is required.
 Please ensure you upgrade your Django version before upgrading.